nus-cs2030s/2324-s2/docs/environments.md

     You have connected to the PE host, but you are kicked out because you have no permission to use the host.

-    Make sure you have activated your access to "SoC computer clusters" here: https://mysoc.nus.edu.sg/~myacct/services.cgi.
+    Make sure you have activated your access to "SoC computer clusters" [here](https://mysoc.nus.edu.sg/~myacct/services.cgi).

 3. > `Permission denied, please try again`

     You did not enter the correct password or username.
-Please use the username and password of your SoC Unix account which you have created here: https://mysoc.nus.edu.sg/~newacct/.
+Please use the username and password of your SoC Unix account which you have created [here](https://mysoc.nus.edu.sg/~newacct/).

     Check that you have entered your username correctly.
 It is _case-sensitive_.

-    If you have lost your password, go here: https://mysoc.nus.edu.sg/~myacct/resetpass.cgi
+    If you have lost your password, go here (to reset your password)[https://mysoc.nus.edu.sg/~myacct/resetpass.cgi).

 4. > `Could not chdir to home directory /home/o/ooiwt: Permission denied`

     This error means that you have successfully connected to the PE hosts, but you have no access to your home directory.

     This should not happen.
-Please file a service request with SoC IT Unit at https://rt.comp.nus.edu.sg/.
+Please [file a service request with SoC IT Unit](https://rt.comp.nus.edu.sg/).
 Include the error message, the PE hosts that you connected to, and your username.
 The system administrator can reset the permission of your home directory for you.

 ## Copying Files between PE Nodes and Local Computer

-Secure copy, or `scp`, is one way to transfer files between the programming environments and your local computer.  `scp` behaves just like `cp` (_see [Unix: Essentials](unix/essentials.md)_).
+Secure copy, or `scp`, is one way to transfer files between the programming environments and your local computer.  `scp` behaves just like `cp` (see [Unix: Essentials](unix/essentials.md)).
 The command takes in two arguments, the source, and the destination.
 The difference is that we use the `<username>@<hostname>:<filename>` notation to specify a file on a remote host.

 Let's say you want to transfer a set of C files from the directory `lab01` to your local computer.
 Then, on the local computer, run: